sundarcodes/my_personal_site/content/projects/creations/tutora.md

 "category": "Mobile App"
 }

-This is a side project where I am working on developing a mobile app for small scale/home based tutors.
-The app is primarily targetted to reduce the administation hassles while conducting online/offline classes/tuitions.
-It is designed to be cloud native application with options to scale at will.
+This is about developing a mobile app for small scale/home based tutors.
+The app is primarily targetted to reduce the administation hassles of managing/running a online/physical classes.
+The backend is cloud native and frontend is built using React Native.

 ### Tech Stack